 A recipient of the scholarship may apply for renewal of the scholarship, but no special preference shall be given to such an applicant.
 Renewal applications shall be considered equal with all other applications.

 The Frank Cluck, Sr. Technology Education Scholarship offers an award to a student from a community college transferring into SIU Carbondale with a junior credit status.

 - The student must be from Illinois or be from a state qualified for in-state tuition rates

 - Must be majoring in Workforce Education and Development

 The student must be registered each semester for the scholarship to credit their bursar account.

 The Wayne S. Ramp Workforce Education and Development Endowed Scholarship is offered to a graduate student in Workforce Education and Development.
 Preference is given to a student with documented educational leadership.

 Proud graduate of SIU Carbondale and accomplished teacher and mentor, Marita A. Weaver is delighted to pay forward the financial assistance she received as a student.

-- Applicant must be a graduate student in the Department of Workforce Education and Development in the College of Education and Human Services.
+- Applicant must be a graduate student in the Department of Workforce Education and Development in the School of Education.

 Preference given to applicants that are: